Russell-Waterhouse/c_webserver/README.md

 Using each of these technologies, I'm building a webserver with the following
 features:
-1. SQLite integration
+1. Routing
-2. HTML Templates
-3. Concurrent request handling
+2. Concurrent request handling
+3. Database integration
+4. HTML templating
+5. Session management
+6. Authentication
+7. Logging
+8. Tests
+9. Middleware support

 The only existing abstraction that I'll be using is websockets.
 Everything else will be built from scratch.